mcmah309/error_set/README.md

 `error_set` was inspired by zig's [error set](https://ziglang.org/documentation/master/#Error-Set-Type) and works functionally the same.

-Instead of defining various enums/structs for errors.
-Use an error set.
+Instead of defining various enums/structs for errors and hand rolling relations, use an error set:
 ```rust
 use error_set::error_set;